History of NATO: 1991–2001: Response to the Yugoslav Wars

 Between 1994 and 1997, wider forums for regional cooperation between NATO and its neighbors were set up, like the Partnership for Peace, the Mediterranean Dialogue initiative, and the Euro-Atlantic Partnership Council.
 In 1998, the NATO–Russia Permanent Joint Council was established.
 On 8 July 1997, three former communist countries (Hungary, the Czech Republic, and Poland) were invited to join NATO, which was accepted by all three, with Hungarian acceptance being endorsed in a referendum in which 85.3% of voters supported joining NATO.

-Czech President Vaclav Havel welcomed the expansion: "Never have we been part of such a broad, solid and binding security alliance, which at the same time respects in its essence the sovereignty and will of our nation."
-Polish Foreign Minister Bronislaw Geremek also welcomed the expansion: "Poland forever returns where she has always belonged: the free world."
-Hungarian Foreign Minister Janos Martonyi stated that the expansion showed that Hungary was returning "to her natural habitat."
+Czech president Václav Havel welcomed the expansion: "Never have we been part of such a broad, solid and binding security alliance, which at the same time respects in its essence the sovereignty and will of our nation."
+Polish foreign minister Bronislaw Geremek also welcomed the expansion: "Poland forever returns where she has always belonged: the free world."
+Hungarian foreign minister Janos Martonyi stated that the expansion showed that Hungary was returning "to her natural habitat."
 The expansion was also welcomed by US Secretary of State Madeleine Albright, who stated that the expansion would do "for Europe's east what NATO has already helped to do for Europe's west: steadily and systematically, we will continue erasing – without replacing – the line drawn in Europe by Stalin's bloody boot."

 The expansion was criticized in the US by some policy experts as a "policy error of historic proportions."
 According to George F. Kennan, an American diplomat and former advocate of the containment policy, the decision "may be expected to have an adverse effect on the development of Russian democracy; to restore the atmosphere of the cold war to East-West relations, to impel Russian foreign policy in directions decidedly not to our liking."

 Membership went on expanding with the accession of seven more Central and Eastern European countries to NATO: Estonia, Latvia, Lithuania, Slovenia, Slovakia, Bulgaria, and Romania.
 They were first invited to start talks of membership during the 2002 Prague summit and joined NATO on 29 March 2004, shortly before the 2004 Istanbul summit.
 Slovenian membership was endorsed in a referendum in which 66.02% of voters supported joining.
 The entry of Romania into NATO is particularly notable as it put the strategic Focșani Gate under NATO control.

 New NATO structures were also formed while old ones were abolished.
 In 1997, NATO reached agreement on a significant downsizing of its command structure from 65 headquarters to 20.